Torbjørn Agdestein: Haugesund

 On 30 March, he signed a loan deal with Norwegian First Division club Kristiansund.

 After breaking into the first team squad he earned the title as the club's top goalscorer in his final Haugesund season after bagging 10 league goals.

 Odd

 He signed for Odd on the 17 August on a three-year deal.
 Agdestein only earned 7 league appearances and failed to score a single league goal.
 He did, however, score a hat-trick against IL Hei in the first round of the 2017 Norwegian Football Cup.

 Aalesund

 Before the 2018 season he signed for second-tier side Aalesunds FK on a three-year deal.
 Following a lengthy injury, rupturing both his left and right cruciate ligament in succession, he was released in the summer of 2021.

-He moved home and signed for Stord IL.
+Return to Stord IL

+After being released by Aalesunds FK, he signed for Stord IL the following season.
+He made an immediate impact during his second stint at the club, scoring 16 goals in 20 appearances.